 Using a software such as Adobe Lightroom on your PC or in-camera function, you can review the 4K video frame by frame and extract the image that you like the most.

 Connectivity and Storage

-You can connect your camera to other devices through HDMI port or via USB 2.0 (480 Mbit/sec) port.
+You can connect GX8 to compatible devices via its HDMI port or USB 2.0 (480 Mbit/sec) port.

-Sony A9 with its 650shots is the model with longest battery life among Mirrorless cameras.
-Check the comparison of Panasonic GX8 vs Sony A9 or take a look at Longest Battery Life Mirrorless cameras list.
+Sony A6600 with its 810shots is the model with longest battery life among Advanced Mirrorless cameras.
+Check the comparison of Panasonic GX8 vs Sony A6600 or take a look at Longest Battery Life Mirrorless cameras list.